 Earning a Degree

-One way to ensure that your chosen program of study will adequately prepare you for a future in environmental engineering is to make sure that it is accredited.
-The Accreditation Board for Engineering and Technology, known as ABET, currently accredits 64 bachelor’s degree programs in environmental engineering throughout the United States as well as four master’s degree programs of study in the field.
+One way to ensure that your chosen program will prepare you for a future in environmental engineering is to make sure that it is accredited.
+The Accreditation Board for Engineering and Technology, (ABET) currently accredits 91 bachelor’s degree programs in environmental engineering throughout the United States.
 To become accredited, a program must employ licensed professional engineers with certification or experience in environmental engineering.
-The curriculum of an ABET-accredited program will include studies in mathematics, including statistics and calculus-based physics, earth and biological sciences, fluid mechanics and concepts of chemistry such as kinetics and stoichiometry.
-Coursework and laboratory projects allow students to understand the concepts and applications of energy balances, life-cycles, the environmental impact of various factors and the phases of water, soil and air.
+The curriculum of an ABET-accredited program will include studies in:

 Gaining Experience and a License